 ‘It’s 5:30am on a Wednesday morning as I wake.
-I have an indescribable feeling of sickness in my stomach and my hands and legs tremble as I struggle to raise myself to a seated position.
+I have an indescribable feeling of sickness in my stomach.
+My hands and legs tremble as I struggle to raise myself to a seated position.
 You can’t see the bloodshot in my eyes as the whites are now a dark yellow.

 The withdrawals are already well and truly kicking in and my heart keeps ‘dropping’ as it does before I have a withdrawal seizure.

-After this I try to steady my hands so I can grasp the bottle of vodka in one and a can of mixer in the other, and start taking alternate mouthfuls until the vodka is empty.
+After this, I try to steady my hands so I can grasp the bottle of vodka in one and a can of mixer in the other.
+I then start taking alternate mouthfuls until the vodka is empty.

 Then I simply sit as still as possible to avoid bringing anything back up whilst I wait for the alcohol to ease the withdrawals and the sickness in my stomach.
 My arms begin to stop shaking, my heart begins to seem content, and the vodka burns away the sickness in my stomach.

 I’m now just about functional, well at least until lunch time when my next bottle will be consumed.

 I then throw on some clothes to try and make myself look half presentable.
 Then off I go, to do whatever I can to make sure I have that bottle for a few hours time when the shakes return, and then one or two more for the rest of the day.